denisecase/calendar_control/README.md

 Then, from Windows Explorer, you can open a Git Bash window by right-clicking on a folder and execute Linux commands in that location.

+Edit the semester start date on line 28.
+Edit the number of weeks in the semester on line 29.

+Open a command window as administrator in the calendar_control folder, and type:
+> py calendar_control.py